lacanoid/datalink/docs/functions.md

 Returns text.

+#### read( file_path [ , position [ , length ] ] ) → bytea
+Read local file contents as binary.

+Returns bytea.

+If the file is linked with `READ ACCESS DB` access is first checked with `dl_authorize()`.
+This implements access with filename-embedded read tokens as per SQL standard.
+A user can alternatively have SELECT privilege on the directory to read the file.

 #### read_lines( file_path [ , position ] ) → table (i,o,line)
 Read local file contents as lines of text.